 Examines whether the given date falls on a weekend or a holiday (i.e., non-working day), and returns the nearest working business day using a Business Day Convention (BDC).

 - is a serial date number that represents a given date.
 If missing, the current date is used.

 - is the Business Day Convention (BDC): 1 = Following, 2 = Following Modified, 3 = Preceding, 4 = Preceding Modified, 5 = Unadjusted (default).

 Value Convention 1 Following - the following business day.
 2 Following Modified - the following business day as long as this falls within the same month; otherwise the preceding business day.
 3 Preceding - the preceding business day.
 4 Preceding Modified - the preceding business day as long as it falls within the same month; otherwise the following business day.
 5 Unadjusted - leaves the date unchanged (default).

-Holidays is a specific calendar code, array of holidays codes or an array of holiday dates.
+- is a specific calendar code, an array of holiday codes, or an array of holiday dates.
 If missing, the U.S. federal holidays are used.

-- If a given date or any of the holiday/calendar code is invalid, NxAdjust returns the #VALUE! error.
+- If a given date or any of the holiday/calendar codes is invalid, NxAdjust returns the #VALUE! error.

-- If the buisness day convention (BDC) value is less than one(1) or greater than five (5), NxAdjust returns the #VALUE! error.
+- If the business day convention (BDC) value is less than one(1) or greater than five (5), NxAdjust returns the #VALUE! error.